112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 TA

 Because they are wearing pre-war clothes -clothe s that are five and six years old .
-New cloths axe for th e most part reserved for repatriated French PWs an d deportees .
+New cloths axe for the most part reserved for repatriated French PWs and deportees .
 The average Frenchman haver looked as well dresse d ,32